 Being lonely has a significant effect on your health and wellbeing and your quality of life.
 The reasons why you are feeling lonely may have been out of your control.
 But getting older does not mean that you have to accept feeling lonely.
 There are people who are there to help you and things that you can do.

 Age Concern Hampshire have a Freephone Information and Advice Line - 0800 328 7154.
 This is staffed by highly trained volunteer advisors.
 They can offer advice and tell you about local social clubs and activities.
-It is open from Monday to Friday from 10am to 3pm.
+It is open from Monday to Friday from

 The Silver Line is a free confidential helpline providing information, friendship and advice to older people.
 It is open 24 hours a day, every day of the year.
 Phone 0800 4 70 80 90.

 Try to get out of the house to meet other people.
 If you are frail or have mobility problems, this may seem difficult but there is a lot of help available.
-See the information in our Getting out and about section.
+See the information in our Getting out and about information section.

 The internet provides new ways to stay in touch with people and to access information